mikeygough/bookshelf/README.md

 ## Getting Started (Mikey's)

-`npx create-react-app@latest react-tip-calculator`

 ### The Gist:

-- As a user I want to see a bookshelf of the books I've read.

-- As a user I want to be able to record notes about each book I've read.

-- As a user I want to be able to add a book I've read.

-- As a user I want to be able to see the books I'm currently reading.
+Bookshelf is exactly as it sounds; a virtual bookshelf!

+Data is loaded from book-data.json and rendered to the user as a grid of books.
+Users can then click on a book to be taken to its details page via React Router Dom.
+The details page includes additional information about a book such as if has been read, its rating, comments and quotes.
+Bookshelf uses colors from Tailwind & animations from Framer Motion.

+Bookshelf is mobile-friendly and actively deployed at https://mikeygough.github.io/bookshelf/

 ### Color Palette: